Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <br>
 This formalism is a way of thinking about intelligence as a measure of how effectively systems make use of useful information.
 More intelligent systems can extract more signal per observation, and take less time to learn the same models.
 More intelligent systems should also be able to learn effectively in noisy environments, while less intelligent agents may require high-signal environments to functionally extract signal (or many repetitions)[^64].

 Knowledge, in contrast to intelligence, seems more aptly to be a measure of how good one system's model is of another.
 There's a nice way to measure this using the [**Kullback-Leibler (KL) divergence**](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence), a common way to evaluate the *closeness* of two distributions.
 It's a measure of distance[^65] where the units are information; it tells you how many bits of information are required to distort one distribution into another[^66].
-Another way of interpreting it is the expected excess surprise from using one distribution ($$P(x)$$) as a model of another ($$Q(x)$$), or the information that you lose by using one distribution to approximate another.
+Another way of interpreting it is the expected excess surprise from using one distribution $$P(x)$$ as a model of another $$Q(x)$$, or the information that you lose by using one distribution to approximate another.
 <br>
 <br>

 $$D_{KL}\left(P(x)\ ||\ Q(x)\right) = \sum_{x\ \in\ X} P(x) \cdot \text{log}\left(\frac{P(x)}{Q(x)}\right)$$

 <br>
 Yet another way of interpreting the KL divergence is as the number of extra bits per message required to encode information about events drawn from the true distribution using the model distribution[^67].
-If you substitute $$Q(x)$$ for the real hidden environmental states and $$P(x)$$ for the organism's internal states (model), then by improving its model of the world the organism is indirectly minimizing the KL divergence[^73].
+If you substitute $$Q(x)$$ for the real hidden environmental states, and $$P(x)$$ for the organism's internal states (model), then by improving its model of the world the organism is indirectly minimizing the KL divergence[^73].
 This ties into a bioenergetic reason for why brains would like to minimize the KL divergence; better models reduce the amount of information required to model the true state of the world because organisms are not wasting energy to encode and transmit redundant or useless non-predictive information.

 Organisms naturally compress reality by modelling it, which seems to be a defining behaviour of all living systems.
 If an organism is fed a constant stream of sensory data and it tries to build a model that efficiently predicts future data, it is necessarily performing a compression.
 Just like there is a fundamental link between intelligence and prediction, there is a fundamental link between those concepts and compression too.
 Since compression entails representing the causes of sensory data in terms of more fundamental hidden states it is analogous to understanding the causes of those states, because fundamental patterns have to be recognized in order to be able to compress them.